vplesko/OrbLang/docs/references/reference_std_one.md

         std.println "ctrl is null.";
     };

-    # reassigns std.One to point to a zero-initialized value
+    # reassigns ctrl to point to a zero-initialized value
     = ctrl (std.makeOne Controller);

     if (! (std.isNull ctrl)) {
         std.println "ctrl is not null.";
     };

-    # reassigns std.One to point to the given value
+    # reassigns ctrl to point to the given value
     = ctrl (std.makeOneWith (make Controller (res "resource00")));

     # reassigns the value pointed to by std.One